asteriskiry/eventsignup_backend/README.md

 ### Running in production

-Prerequisite: Mongodb should be already running somewhere.
+Prerequisite: Postgres should be already running somewhere and the database exists.

 1. Create a .env file somewhere with values for all the variables listed in [environment variables](#environment-variables) table.
 2. Run container
-   1. `podman run -d --pod=new:eventsignup -p 8080:8080 --env-file=path/to/.env ghcr.io/asteriskiry/eventsignup_backend:<tag>`
+   1. `podman run -d --pod=new:eventsignup -p 8080:8080 --env-file=path/to/.env ghcr.io/asteriskiry/eventsignup_backend:<tag>` or
    2. `docker run -d -p 8080:8080 --env-file=path/to/.env ghcr.io/asteriskiry/eventsignup_backend:<tag>`

 Note